subv3rsiv3/website/_posts/2024-09-05-advanced-pi-hole-configuration.md

 ---
 layout: posts
-title: "Advanced Pi-hole Configuration: Unlock the Full Potential of Your Network Ad Blocker"
+title: "Advanced Pi-hole Configuration: Maximize Your Network Ad Blocker"
-excerpt: "Take your Pi-hole setup to the next level with advanced configurations like custom block lists, performance optimizations, and integration with other security tools."
+excerpt: "Enhance your Pi-hole with advanced configurations, custom block lists, performance tweaks, and integration with other security tools."
 seo_title: "Advanced Pi-hole Configuration | Custom Block Lists, Performance Tweaks, and More"
 seo_description: "Learn how to enhance your Pi-hole setup with advanced configurations such as custom block lists, network-wide DNS filtering, integration with security tools, and performance optimizations."
 image: /assets/images/advanced-pihole-config-guide.jpg